 However, these are not just any regular sessions, they are the so-called CONSOLE sessions.
 There is a limit of 6 console sessions per PE vproc.
 And depending on what’s running out there, sometimes there aren’t enough of these sessions per AMP (they get used up by utilities).

 As the LOCKING LOGGER is just a utility, we cannot risk taking console sessions from other more important jobs.
-However, we don't have the ability to adjust the number of sessions dynamically (i.e., once it is set), we have to choose a number based upon the situation at the activation time of the locking logger.
-This number is chosen such that it leaves enough sessions around for other utilities yet still allows sufficient parallelism for the locking logger's insertion of rows.
+However, we can’t adjust the number of sessions dynamically (i.e., once it is set).
+We have to choose a number based upon the situation at the activation time of the locking logger.
+This number is chosen such that it leaves enough sessions around for other utilities yet still allows sufficient parallelism for the locking logger’s insertion of rows.

 We already know that this number might not make all users happy.
-And thus, we have advised the users NOT to use the CONTINUOUS mode if they could help it.
-Remember that the LOCKING LOGGER is a HISTORICAL recording tool, i.e., the data recorded could contain 6-month worth or 2-second worth, it does not justify running in CONTINUOUS mode.
+And thus, we have advised the users NOT to use the CONTINUOUS mode to help it.
+Remember that the LOCKING LOGGER is a HISTORICAL recording tool, i.e., the data recorded could contain 6-month worth or 2-second worth.
+It does not justify running in CONTINUOUS mode.